dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The whole secret of existence is to have no fear.
-Never fear what will become of you, depend on no one.
-Only the moment you reject all help are you freed.
+  Life is 10% what happens to you and 90% how you react to it.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)